kdlong/SMP_18_001_CWR/firstReading.md

    reference, which I do not see right now (and which is much more important to the stakeholders tan anything else)

-The fact that RIVET is used is relevant in the interpretation of the results in the sense that it defines a common algorithm, with choices made in how dressed leptons, jets etc are defined.
-We intend only to emphasize this, though we agree that the wording was combuersome.
+**The fact that RIVET is used is relevant in the interpretation of the results in the sense that it defines a common algorithm, with choices made in how dressed leptons, jets etc are defined.
+We intend only to emphasize this, though we agree that the wording was cumbersome.
-It has been reformulated, and the reference has been moved into the main body of the text.
+It has been reformulated, and the reference has been moved into the main body of the text.**

-**TODO: Reword text to make Rivet mentioning more natural.**
-**TODO: Add RIVET Citation in main body of text.**

 - what did we do with taus in this analysis?
 If they the electrons and muons from the decaying taus are within the acceptance, are these considered signal or background?
    Be specific from the start please.

-They are not explicitly vetoed, though they are not included in the fiducial cross section.
-Added clarification in text.
+**They are not explicitly vetoed, though they are not included in the fiducial cross section.
+Added clarification in text.**

-**TODO: Clarify treatment of taus**

 Details
 - line 4 Sloppy: Higgs mechanism -&gt; BEH or Brout-Englert-Higgs mechanism